 The School of Computing has a makerspace on the Canterbury campus, which offers exciting new teaching and collaboration opportunities.
 Among other equipment, it contains milling machines, a 3D printer, laser cutter and extensive space for building and making digital artefacts.
 The School also owns speciallist equipment for Internet of Things and media steganography.

 Our taught postgraduate students enjoy a high level of access to academic staff and have their own dedicated laboratory and study room.
-Students whose course includes an industrial placement are supported by a dedicated team which helps them gain a suitable position and provides support throughout the placement.

 Links with industry